-Covered California may, at its sole discretion, extend the term of the contract for two (2) additional consecutive years for the same type of services.
-The total number of contract years shall not exceed three (3) years.
+Covered California may, at its sole discretion, extend the term of the contract for two (2) years.
+The term must be developed by Program - e.g., two (2) additional consecutive years for the same services.
+The total number of contract years shall not exceed two (2) years, seven (7) months.